-The Council maintains only temporary, short term investments (i.e. for periods of less than a year, although it very rarely invest for periods of longer than a few months) and investments will accordingly only normally be made with reference to the cash flow requirements, including the investing of sums borrowed at prevailing low interest rates in anticipation of capital spending.

-This is because the Council does not have large cash balances to invest over a longer period of time.
-It needs its cash on a short term basis in order to be able to manage its daily cash flow requirements.
+Investments will be made with reference to the core balance and cash flow requirements and the outlook for short-term interest rates (i.e. rates for investments up to 12 months).
+Greater returns are usually obtainable by investing for longer periods.
+The Council mainly maintains temporary, short term investments (i.e. for periods of less than a year, although it very rarely invests for periods of longer than a few months) and investments will accordingly only normally be made with reference to the cash flow requirements, including the investing of sums borrowed at prevailing low interest rates in anticipation of capital spending.
+It needs its cash on a short term basis in order to be able to manage its daily cash flow requirements, where cash sums can be identified that could be invested for longer periods, the value to be obtained from longer term investments will be carefully assessed.